 Media literacy is a process which plays a key role in this bigger picture.
 Indeed media literacy is a nexus for change because it links the outside world to the classroom, it engages students through the multi-media world in which they live and it requires the teaching methods necessary for students to gain the competencies needed for 21st century citizenship.
 Introducing media literacy into state, district and individual school systems automatically means change is at hand.

 The fields of change management, organizational development and strategic human resource management have much to offer educational administrators.
-With leadership from CML President and CEO Tessa Jolls, an experienced consultant in the change management field, CML offers specialized expertise in integrating media literacy not only into the curriculum, but into the very fiber of a school or district's management and administration.
+CML offers specialized expertise in integrating media literacy not only into the curriculum, but into the very fiber of a school or district's management and administration.
 The CML Media Lit Kit, with its research-based framework for media literacy and host of implementation tools, provides a solid foundation for providing a comprehensive approach to media literacy education.
+The Change Management unit of CML's Trilogy called Media Literacy: A System for Learning AnyTime, Anywhere, is an excellent guide providing an e-book, a Professional Development module and a Toolkit for those interested in exploring this approach.